The Tragic Real-Life Story Of The Go-Go's

 Kathy Valentine sued the Go-Go's

-In the summer of 2012, the Go-Go's reunited for a tour to celebrate the 30-year anniversary of the release of its breakthrough album Vacation.
-But it wasn't a full reunion, unfortunately — bassist Kathy Valentine couldn't participate because she couldn't play, requiring surgery on the distal radius bone in her wrist, as No Treble reports.
+In the summer of 2012, The Go-Go's reunited for a tour to celebrate the 30th anniversary of the release of its breakthrough album "Vacation."
+But it wasn't a full reunion: Unfortunately, bassist Kathy Valentine couldn't participate because she couldn't play, requiring surgery on the distal radius bone in her wrist.
 The tour coincided with her recovery and rehabilitation period, and she hoped to join up for the second leg of the road trip.
 That injury set off a bad chain of events for Valentine and her band.

 Advertisement